Ronald Fisher: Rothamsted Experimental Station, 1919–1933

 In 1919, he began working at the Rothamsted Experimental Station in Hertfordshire, where he would remain for 14 years.
 He had been offered a position at the Galton Laboratory in University College London led by Karl Pearson, but instead accepted a temporary role at Rothamsted to investigate the possibility of analysing the vast amount of crop data accumulated since 1842 from the "Classical Field Experiments".
-He analysed the data recorded over many years, and in 1921 published Studies in Crop Variation, his first application of the analysis of variance (ANOVA).
-In 1928, Joseph Oscar Irwin began a three-year stint at Rothamsted and became one of the first people to master Fisher's innovations.
-Between 1912 and 1922 Fisher recommended, analyzed (with heuristic proofs) and vastly popularized the maximum likelihood estimation method.
+He analysed the data recorded over many years, and in 1921 published Studies in Crop Variation I, his first application of the analysis of variance (ANOVA).
+Studies in Crop Variation II written with his first assistant, Winifred Mackenzie, became the model for later ANOVA work.
+Later assistants who mastered and propagated Fisher's methods were Joseph Oscar Irwin, John Wishart and Frank Yates.
+Between 1912 and 1922 Fisher recommended, analysed (with heuristic proofs) and vastly popularized the maximum likelihood estimation method.

 Fisher's 1924 article On a distribution yielding the error functions of several well known statistics presented Pearson's chi-squared test and William Gosset's Student's t-distribution in the same framework as the Gaussian distribution, and is where he developed Fisher's z-distribution, a new statistical method commonly used decades later as the F-distribution.
 He pioneered the principles of the design of experiments and the statistics of small samples and the analysis of real data.

 In 1925 he published Statistical Methods for Research Workers, one of the 20th century's most influential books on statistical methods.
 Fisher's method is a technique for data fusion or "meta-analysis" (analysis of analyses).
-This book also popularized the p-value, which plays a central role in his approach.
+Fisher formalized and popularized use of the p-value in statistics, which plays a central role in his approach.
 Fisher proposes the level p=0.05, or a 1 in 20 chance of being exceeded by chance, as a limit for statistical significance, and applies this to a normal distribution (as a two-tailed test), yielding the rule of two standard deviations (on a normal distribution) for statistical significance.
 The significance of 1.96, the approximate value of the 97.5 percentile point of the normal distribution used in probability and statistics, also originated in this book.